Anjaliyadav-hub/Anjali004oop/README.md

  <BR>1.4 TPU-tensor processing unit </BR>
 <BR> 1.5 APU accelerated processing unit </BR>
 <H2># CHIP:-</H2>
-  As the name suggested is an entire system fabricated on a silicon chip.the main work of this chip is it integrades all the component on a single substrate .as its size reducing and increasing efficiency.
+  <U>As the name suggested is an entire system fabricated on a silicon chip.the main work of this chip is it integrades all the component on a single substrate .as its size reducing and increasing efficiency.</U>

 <H2>2.OPERATING SYSTEM(OS):-</H2>
  <BR> An operating system (OS) is essential system software that manages a computer's hardware and software resources, acting as an intermediary between the user and the computer.</BR>